By Gregory Ferrett

 Welcome to Monday

-I was ready to make my first fortune in high school when I ordered a book in which the author promised they would reveal to me their secret of success and how they made their fortune.
+I was ready to make my first fortune in high school when I ordered a book in which the author promised they would reveal to me their secret of success, why is it some people seem to win all the time and how they made their fortune.
 The promise was, if I just copied them, I could do it as well.
 The message?
 Write a book like the one I had just ordered and sell it to other suckers like me.
 I must admit to being a lot disappointed.

 While I have moved on, I don’t think I will ever stop looking and being tempted by the get rich schemes.
 What is really sad, however, is millions of people still think that ‘if only’ they could uncover the secret they could earn big without needing to work.